Prince Carlos, Duke of Parma: Marriage to Annemarie Gualthérie van Weezel

 Gerarda Gezine Jolande (Ank) de Visser.
 Her father was a member of the House of Representatives of the Netherlands for the Christian Democratic party, the Dutch ambassador to the Council of Europe in Strasbourg, and the ambassador to Luxembourg.
 Gualthérie van Weezel's paternal grandfather was Jan Hans Gualthérie van Weezel, who was the head of the police in The Hague and member of the Dutch resistance during the Second World War.
 Annemarie Gualthérie van Weezel went to secondary school in Strasbourg and obtained a Master of Laws degree at the University of Utrecht.
 Subsequently, she completed a post-graduate study in Radio and Television journalism at the University of Groningen.
 Gualthérie van Weezel works as a parliamentary journalist in The Hague and Brussels for the Dutch public channel NOS.
 In Brussels, she met Prince Carlos for the first time.

 On 2 August 2010, it was revealed that the health of his father, the Duke of Parma, was quickly deteriorating due to cancer.
 As a consequence, the church wedding of the prince Carlos and his fiancée was delayed.
 In a final announcement about his condition, the Duke confirmed Carlos as the next Head of the House of Bourbon-Parma.
-Just before his death the old Duke of Parma named Annemarie as "Contessa di Molina" (Countess of Molina).
+Just before his death the old Duke of Parma named Annemarie as "Condesa de Molina" (Countess of Molina).
 Prince Carlos's father died on 18 August 2010 in Barcelona, Spain, at the age of 80; Carlos subsequently became the next head of the House of Bourbon-Parma.

-The new Duke of Parma and Annemarie were married on 20 November 2010 in La Cambre Abbey.
+The new Duke of Parma and Annemarie were married on 20 November 2010 in La Cambre Abbey in Bruxelles.
+The wedding was attended by Máxima, Princess of Orange, Willem-Alexander, Prince of Orange, Queen Beatrix of the Netherlands, Prince Jean of Luxembourg, Princess Astrid of Belgium, Prince Lorenz of Belgium and Duarte Pio, Duke of Braganza.

-Together they have two daughters and a son:
+Together, they have two daughters and a son: